It’s finally Spring, take full advantage of the long sunny days and the warm weather by taking your daily exercise outdoors.

 The paddling motion works your arms, chest and back muscles all at once, so you can tone up your arms and improve your strength.
 Plus, you can burn around 280 calories per hour on average while kayaking.

-So, this summer bring a friend down to a nearby lake and spend a few hours paddling around, you’ll no doubt have a great time and get in a great workout.
+So, this Spring bring a friend down to a nearby lake and spend a few hours paddling around, you’ll no doubt have a great time and get in a great workout.

 Rapid Loss Program